 Resin - Tough, durable and available in many colors, resin watch bands are a stylish and sporty look.
 Resin is a high-impact plastic that can be used as an inset or accent on each bracelet link, or to create the complete watch band.
 Resin is easy to care for, usually requiring only a wipe down with a soft cloth.

 Rubber - Soft yet surprisingly durable, rubber watch bands are a great option for the person on the go.
 Typically used with sport watches or for children's watches, rubber watch bands can be manufactured in a variety of colors and textures.
+Several Invicta watch styles have a rubber watch band.

 Stainless Steel Bracelets – Considered durable and long lasting, stainless steel watch bands are popular with both men and women.
 Easy to wear and take off, they offer flexibility by matching formal and informal attires, much like other forms of jewelry.